Nordstrom deploys drone and 55′ dress to promote their Anniversary Sale.

 Nordstrom has a long standing tradition of high-touch service, but what you might not know – unless you happen to be a customer – is that this retailer is not afraid to experiment with technology and marketing innovation.

 Every July Nordstrom holds their Anniversary Sale, where you can shop for fall fashions now.
 Anyone who shops at Nordstrom knows that this is an incredible sale.
-(Full disclosure: Nordstrom is a client and former employer of mine.)
+(Full disclosure: Nordstrom is a client and former employer.)

 Nordstrom could have continued to promote their Anniversary Sale the way they always have: Through catalogs, email campaigns, personal calls from sales people—you get the picture.
 And they’re still doing that.